josearmandoabreu/lsx-demo-theme/logs/week2/logs-week2-day1.md

 ## Daily Standup

-### 2025‑09‑08
+### 2025‑09‑29

 ### How do you feel today?

-Feeling motivated to start the week and dive into the new tasks.
+Feeling motivated to start the week and dive into personal project and GitHub courses.

-### What did you do yesterday?
+### What did you do last friday?

-Wrapped up Week 1 tasks and reflected on the progress made.
+Wrapped up Week 1 tasks and reflected on the progress made

 ### What do you plan to do today?

--   [x] Install VS Code extensions (GitHub and Microsoft extensions) and explore their functionality.
+-   [x] Introduction to GitHub Copilot, Part 1
--   [x] Start the Microsoft course: Responsible AI with GitHub Copilot.
+-   [x] Sort tasks and organize priorities.
--   [x] Begin Week 2 steps for the lsx-demo-theme project.
+-   [x] Meet with Ash for planning my project and studies priority.

 ### What are your blockers?